maptv/decalendar/docs/decalendar.md

 #### French Republican Calendar decimal time

 The French Republican calendar and `Declock` both the break the day down into decimal portions.
 In `Declock`, a `dime` is a tenth (⅒) of a day, a `cent` is a hundredth (10⁻²) of a day, a `mil` is a thousandth (10⁻³) of a day, and a `beat` is a hundred thousandth (10⁻⁵) of a day, whereas the French Republican calendar calls these units decimal hours, decimal minutes, _décimes_, and decimal seconds, respectively.
 The table below shows the start times of each `dime` (⅒) in a day and their equivalents in 24-hour and 12-hour standard time.
+When converting between standard time and `Declock`, it is important to note that, unlike standard time, `Declock` does not include [leap seconds](https://en.wikipedia.org/wiki/Leap_second#Insertion_of_leap_seconds).

 | ⅒ | 24-hour | 12-hour |
 | - | ------- | ------- |